+1.4 SCZ-6T Drives per Controller: Up to 7 SCSI targets

+Controller Specifications Data Transfer Ra te: Up to 10 MB Up to 4 MB 8/sec (Synchronous) /sec (Asynchronous)

+Device Codes: Programmable

-1.4 SCZ-5 Controller Drives per Controller: Up to 7 SCSI targets Specifications Data Transfer Rate: Up to 5 MB/sec (Synchronous) Up to 3 MB/sec (Asynchronous) Device Codes: Programma ble Interrupt Priority Mask Bit: Bit 10 for tape, Bit 7 for disk Bus Load: 1 unit load (an y I/O ONLY slot) Data Channel Interface: No ot Supported Burst Multiplexor Channel Interface: Less than 1 STTL load 64ma drive at 0.7v Supports selectablity of any of the 8 priority requests Selectable burst rates of 1 to 256, 16 bit words/access Selectable break count from 1 to 256 sync clock periods Support BMC transfer rates equal to the fastest available BMC computers Data Buffering: Two 256-word BMC buffers in a ping-pong configuration.
+Interrupt Priority Mask Bit: Bit 10 for tape

+Bus Load: 1 unit load (any I/O ONLY slot)

+Data Channel Interface: Not Supported

+Burst Multiplexor Channel Interface:

+Less than 1 STTL load 64ma drive at 0.7v Supports selectablity of any of the 8 priority requests Selectable burst rates of 1 to 256, 16 bit words/access Selectable break count from 1 to 256 sync clock periods Support BMC transfer rates equal to the fastest available BMC computers Data Buffering: Two 256-word BMC buffers in a ping-pong configuration.
 Also, buffering provided on the drives.

-Memory Address: 21 bits The SCZ-5 is designed to operate only with the BMC and must be installed in an I/O ONLY slot of an MV computer.
-Its operating system must support the MTJ and DPJ drivers.
-Table 2.11 lists the Data General computers in which the SCZ-5 will function, along with corresponding I/O ONLY slot numbers.
-BMC Bus Cables To operate the SCZ-5 over connection between the SCZ channel is required.
-This c 40-conductor flat ribbon cal one end (for the BMC cont multiple boards accessing th the BMC channel, a physical Z-5 and the Data General BMC connection is made via two bles.
-Each has a single socket on roller) and multiple sockets (for the BMC) on the other.
+Memory Address: 21 bits

+The SCZ-6T is designed to operate only with the BMC be installed in an I/O ONLY slot of an MV computer. operating system must support the MTJ driver.
+Table 2.7 the Data General computers in which the SCZ-6T will f along with corresponding I/O ONLY slot numbers.

+BMC Bus Cables To operate the SC connection betwee channel is require 40-conductor flat end (for the BMC boards accessing CZ-6T over the scZ- d.
+This contribution cable controller) the BMC) o the BMC char 6T and the Danection is ma es.
+Each has and multiple n the other. anel, a physical ata General BMC de via two a single socket on one sockets (for multiple

-Device Interface The SCZ-5 communicates with the devices via the SCSI interface.
+Device Interface The SCZ-6T communicates with the devices via the SCSI interface.
 It can operate in synchronous or asynchronous mode.
-The SCZ-5 is fully operational with either differential or single-ended drives.
+The SCZ-6T is fully operational with either differential or single-ended drives.
 (Different paddleboards and cables are required for each type.
 They can never be mixed.)
-Mechanical Dimensions: 15" x 15" (37cm x 37cm) Shipping Weight: 10 pounds (4.536 kg) (includes controller, paddleboard, internal cable, software tape and documentation) Paddleboard: Active component design with one 50-pin cable connector (A-side of backplane) Power Requirements +5 vDC (±5%) at 9 amps typical Environmental Operating Environment: Temperature: 0 to 55°C Relative Humidity: 10% to 90% (non-condensing) Non-Operating Environment: Temperature: -45 to +115°C Relative Humidity: 10% to 90% (non-condensing) Exceeds all MV temperature and humidity specifications.
+Mechanical Dimensions: 15" x 15" (37cm x 37cm) Shipping Weight: 10 pounds (4.536 kg) (includes controller, paddleboard, internal cable, software tape and documentation) Paddleboard: Active component design with one 50-pin cable connector (B-side of backplane) Power Requirements +5 vDC (±5%) at 8 amps typical Environmental Operating Environment: Temperature: 0 to 55°C Relative Humidity: 10% to 90% (non-condensing) Non-Operating Environment: Temperature: -45 to +115°C Relative Humidity: 10% to 90% (non-condensing) Exceeds all MV temperature and humidity specifications.